johnfedoruk/bangular/CONTRIBUTING.md

  - [Signing the CLA](#cla)

 ## <a name="coc"></a> Code of Conduct
-Help us keep Angular open and inclusive.
+Help us keep Bangular open and inclusive.
 Please read and follow our [Code of Conduct][coc].

 ## <a name="question"></a> Got a Question or Problem?

 Do not open issues for general support questions as we want to keep GitHub issues for bug reports and feature requests.
-You've got much better chances of getting your question answered on [Stack Overflow](https://stackoverflow.com/questions/tagged/angular) where the questions should be tagged with tag `angular`.
+You've got much better chances of getting your question answered on [Stack Overflow](https://stackoverflow.com/questions/tagged/bangular) where the questions should be tagged with tag `bangular`.

 Stack Overflow is a much better place to ask questions since: